-Carnivore is rich in zinc, DHA, vitamins A, and E and free of refined carbohydrates.
-This could be the primary reason why a study of indigenous peoples found that acne is exclusive to Western civilization (Cordain et al. 200211).
+Carnivore is rich in zinc, DHA, vitamins A and E, and free of refined carbohydrates.
+This could be why a study of indigenous peoples found that acne is exclusive to Western civilization (Cordain et al. 200211).

 7. Less Kidney Stones

 On a carnivore diet, you automatically eliminate oxalates.
 These are plant-based anti-nutrients that can bind calcium in the kidneys, promoting kidney stones (Han et al. 201512).

 8. Mental Clarity